dotnet/csharpstandard/standard/statements.md

 If the type of the argument to a local function is `dynamic`, the function to be called must be resolved at compile time, not runtime.

+A local function shall not be invoked in an expression tree.

 A static local function

 - Shall not reference instance members from an implicit or explicit `this` or `base` reference.